 Types of weld in steel structures

-Types of weld in steel structures: Structural welding is a process by which the parts that are to be connected are heated and fused, with supplementry molten metal at the joint.
+Types of welds in steel structures: Structural welding is a process by which the parts that are to be connected are heated and fused, with supplementary molten metal at the joint.
 A welding joint is a point or edge where two or more pieces of metal are joined together.
 They are formed by welding two or more workpieces (metal) according to a particular geometry.

 There are five types of joints referred to by the American Welding Society (AWS) which are butt joint, lap joint, corner joint, edge joint and tee joint.
 In the field of steel structure fabrication and installation, arc welding is widely used.